Rugby union in the United States: Growing participation

 More than 98,000 people are registered members of USA Rugby.
 The numbers of registered rugby members are highest in California, New York and Pennsylvania.
 On a per-person basis, rugby membership is highest in New England and in the Rocky Mountain states of Colorado and Utah.

 There are 32,754 men and 11,790 women playing senior-level rugby.
 Over 34,000 high school athletes (26,212 boys and 8,706 girls) play rugby for their schools or U19 clubs.
 Over 2,200 pre-teens (1,988 boys and 228 girls) play organized rugby.
 With over 20,000 registered females in USA Rugby, the U.S. has more female rugby players than any other country in the world.

 There are 1,582 referees within USA Rugby.

 A 2010 survey by the National Sporting Goods Manufacturers Association ranked rugby as the fastest growing sport in the U.S.

 In 2014 the Sports and Fitness Industry Association reported rugby as the fastest growing team sport in the U.S. during the previous five years.
 Rugby participation in the U.S. has grown significantly since 2000, growing by 350% between 2004 and 2011.
 Between 2006 and 2011, the number of high-school rugby players in the U.S. increased by 84%, with 28,000 players in 650 high school programs.
 By 2010, the number of registered players in the U.S. had grown to over 81,000, moving the U.S. ahead of traditional rugby powers Wales and Scotland in terms of playing numbers, although the percentage of the U.S. population playing is obviously much lower.

-College rugby is the fastest growing college sport in the USA.
-Rugby union is also the fastest growing sport in the USA.
+College rugby is the fastest growing college sport in the US.
+Rugby union is also the fastest growing sport in the US.